2004 Madrid train bombings: Examination of unexploded devices

 A radio report mentioned a plastic explosive called "Special C".
 However, the government said that the explosive found in an unexploded device, discovered among bags thought to be victims' lost luggage, was the Spanish made Goma-2 ECO.
 The unexploded device contained 10 kg of explosive with 1 kg of nails and screws packed around it as shrapnel.
 In the aftermath of the attacks, however, the chief coroner alleged that no shrapnel was found in any of the victims.

 Goma-2 ECO was never before used by al-Qaeda, but the explosive and the modus operandi were described by The Independent as ETA trademarks, although the Daily Telegraph came to the opposite conclusion.

-Two bombs, one in Atocha and another in El Pozo stations, numbers 11 and 12, were detonated accidentally by the TEDAX.
+Two bombs, one in Atocha and another in El Pozo station, numbers 11 and 12, were detonated accidentally by the TEDAX.
 According to the provincial chief of the TEDAX, deactivated rucksacks contained some other type of explosive.
 The 13th bomb, which was transferred to a police station, contained dynamite, although it did not explode because it was missing two wires connecting the explosives to the detonator.
 That bomb used a mobile phone (Mitsubishi Trium) as a timer, requiring a SIM card to activate the alarm and thereby detonate.
 The analysis of the SIM card allowed the police to arrest an alleged perpetrator.
 On 13 March, when three Moroccans and two Pakistani Muslims were arrested for the attacks, it was confirmed that the attacks came from an Islamist group.
 Only one of the five persons (the Moroccan Jamal Zougam) detained that day was finally prosecuted.

 The Guardia Civil developed an extensive action plan to monitor records corresponding with the use of weapons and explosives.
 There were 166,000 inspections conducted throughout the country between March 2004 and November 2004.
 About 2,500 violations were discovered and over 3 tons of explosives, 11 kilometers of detonating cord, and over 15,000 detonators were seized.